 The crawler concept has been discussed for years.
 Then-owner of Ekati BHP Billiton evaluated underwater crawlers in 2009 but put further research on hold as the cost was considered prohibitive compared to more conventional options.

 In 2013, Dominion similarly concluded crawlers were “not suitable as a project at this time.”

-Their impact on employment levels at the mine, such as how many people are required compared to conventional forms of mining, is not yet clear – but Moore said the technique would create less waste rock, produce higher-grade material, and allow Ekati to get at kimberlite conventional mining cannot viably reach.
+Their impact on employment levels at the mine, such as how many people are required compared to conventional forms of mining, is not yet clear – but Moore said the technique would create no waste rock, produce higher-grade material, and allow Ekati to get at kimberlite conventional mining cannot viably reach.